 Many people look forward to summer as it brings sunnier days, the sweet smell of freshly cut grass, and outdoor trips with the family.
-However, summer temperatures can also bring about a sharp increase in energy bills as air conditioning is turned up high to counter the heat and humidity of the season.
-Luckily, there are ways to keep your home cool without running up a massive energy bill by constantly running an air conditioner.
-Even if you choose to use an air conditioner periodically, there are steps that can be taken to save energy and in turn save money.
+However, summer temperatures can also bring a sharp increase in energy bills as people turn up their air conditioning to counter the heat and humidity of the season.
+Luckily, there are ways to help keep your home cool without running up a pricey energy bill.
+We have outlined a few of these to help you have a summer full of enjoyment, and not so full of expenses.

 Utilize Various Fans

-People often think of insulation when it comes to keeping homes warm but it is also important for keeping your home cool.
-Attic insulation in particular will keep cold air from escaping through the ceiling, leading to cooler temperatures.
-It is also important to make sure that air ducts are sealed if using a central air conditioning system as a proper seal will prevent cold air from escaping the house.
+People often think of insulation when it comes to keeping homes warm, but it is also important for keeping your home cool.
+Attic insulation, in particular, will keep cold air from escaping through the ceiling, leading to cooler temperatures.
+It is also important to make sure that air ducts are sealed if using a central air conditioning system, as a proper seal will prevent cold air from escaping the house.
 Making sure your ducts are sealed, and that your home is insulted, will also lead to savings during the cooler months of the year when you are running your heater.

-- How to Keep Your House Cool During a Heat Wave
+- 6 Ways to Keep Cool During The Summer